eliottjohnson/Obsidian-Vault/Short term.md

 - [ ] Look at the quad scan at low energy
 - [ ] Try to see the BTV acquisition from the dedicated MD
 - [ ] Ask Jean-Michel how to log BLM-ST for MD3 and MD4 as well
+- [ ] Do an FFT on the BLM008-ST samples by first converting the integral to a time series and then doing an FFT

 ## Stray Field